 To protect the reef and marine life the number of divers staying at Sipadan has been restricted to 80 per night.
 The consequence is, that the island is fully booked most of the time.
 Therefore it is absolute necessary to book several weeks or better months in advance.

 Formerly declared as a bird sanctuary Sipadan provides another attraction for the visitor with its 47 known species of birds.
 The island is also home to monitor lizards, fruit bats and the unique coconut crabs.
+Although famed for its diving spots, visitors should not miss out on the island's amazing beaches.

 During low tide you can easily walk around the island in half an hour.
 Further up from the resort there is a stretch of lonely white beach.
 As the jungle ends directly at the beach, overhanging trees provide enough shade.
 You should only watch out for the coral pieces and the shells that are washed ashore and pervaded the beach.
 It is advisable to bring a pair of sandals along as pieces of corals and seashells are known to have been washed ashore.